 Yesterday was such a day for me and this made me feel a little bit closer to my mum, even though, through no fault of her own, she hasn’t been able to make me one of her wonderful pies for years.

-To turn the coin on the other side, this humblest of puddings has probably been the unwitting cause of life-long grudges, friendships fall-outs and threats of wooden spoons at dawn amongst the doyens of village fetes and WI gatherings.
-Soggy bottoms, rumours of bought pastry and whispers of favouritism for the vicar’s wife have no doubt been the topic of apple pie competitions since time immemorial.
+To turn the coin on the other side, this humblest of puddings has probably been the unwitting cause of life-long grudges, friendships, fall-outs and threats of wooden spoons at dawn amongst the doyens of village fetes and WI gatherings.
+Soggy bottoms, rumours of bought pastry and whispers of favouritism for the vicar’s wife’s efforts have no doubt been the topic of apple pie competitions since time immemorial.

 Anyway, I digress, back to the real point.
-This apple pie, made by my own fair hand has four ingredients, five if you count water to bind the pastry.
+This top crust apple pie, made by my own fair hand has four ingredients, five if you count water to bind the pastry.

 3. Bramley Apples